fredyvelasquezgt/personal-blog-next-js/posts/gabriel-garcia-marquez.md

 One of the things I love about Gabriel García Márquez's literature is his knack for everyday storytelling.
 When I read his books, it's like I'm chatting with a long-time friend.
 At first, his extensive vocabulary can be a bit intimidating, but once you get into it, everything just flows.

+## The Autumn of the Patriarch

+If I start talking about every book by García Márquez, this post would be way too long.
+However, I reckon the book that showcases all of Gabo's skills is "The Autumn of the Patriarch"

 ![Create routes via your file + folder structure](garcia1.jpeg)